 Any employee who is required by program regulations to undergo a health examination and/or tuberculosis screening shall do so according to program guidelines.

 Information provided on the health examination/tuberculosis screening forms regarding age and sex shall be used solely for the purpose of obtaining health/tuberculosis information.

 Examinations During Employment

-The Superintendent or designee may require an employee to undergo a medical examination if information received from the employee, the employee's supervisor, or other sources indicates the employee has a physical or mental impairment that:
+The Executive Director or designee may require an employee to undergo a medical examination if information received from the employee, the employee's supervisor, or other sources indicate that the employee has a physical or mental impairment that:

 Interferes with the employee's ability to perform essential job functions; or

 Poses a direct threat to the health or safety of the employee or others.
 A communicable or other infectious disease may constitute a direct threat.

 The ESC may designate the physician to perform the examination.
 If the ESC designates the physician, the ESC shall pay the cost of the examination.

 Based on the results of the examination, the Executive Director or designee shall determine whether the employee has an impairment.
 If so, the Executive Director or designee shall determine whether the impairment interferes with the employee's ability to perform essential job functions or poses a direct threat.
 If not, the employee shall be returned to his or her position.